Medically reviewed by Kristin Hall, FNP

 Hair loss is a common and frustrating problem that can affect men of all ages.
 According to the American Hair Loss Association, approximately two thirds of all American men will experience some degree of hair loss by the age of 35.

 By the age of 50, approximately 85 percent of American men will have significant hair thinning compared to earlier in their lives.
+While male pattern baldness is most common in middle-aged and older men, you can start losing hair in your 20s and thirties.

 Although male pattern baldness — the most common form of permanent hair loss — can seem like a mystery, the factors that cause hair loss in men are actually thoroughly studied and well understood by the scientific community.